The Hand Center can help.

-Carpometacarpal (CMC) and thumb arthritis is a painful, chronic condition that can seriously affect your everyday life and prevent you from performing simple tasks.
-The CMC joint is the joint that connects the wrist to the base of your thumb.
-Combined with the function of your thumb, these joints play an important role in nearly every movement of the hand.
-CMC and thumb arthritis cause pain, swelling, stiffness and tenderness throughout the wrist and hand.
+Thumb carpometacarpal (CMC) arthritis is a painful, chronic condition that can affect your everyday life and prevent you from performing simple tasks.
+The CMC joint is the joint that connects the base of your thumb to your wrist.
+This joint plays an important role in many functions of the hand.
+Thumb CMC arthritis can cause pain, swelling, stiffness and tenderness.

 Since arthritis is a chronic condition, treatment focuses on reducing pain and other symptoms to keep the disease from interfering with everyday life.
-A combination of treatments is often most effective and may include splints, medication or injection.
-Surgery may be required for patients that do not respond to conservative treatments.
+A combination of treatments is often most effective and may include splints/orthoses, medication or injection.
+Surgery may be required for patients who do not respond to conservative treatment.

 The wrist is a complex joint made up of 8 wrist (carpal) bones that attach to the forearm bones (radius and ulna) and hand (metacarpal bones).
 Depending on the type and severity of the arthritis, damage to the wrist may be localized to one area, or may be more widespread, affecting multiple joints.
 If severe, it may eventually lead to a collapse of the wrist from its normal position, causing significant pain and loss of function.
 Conservative management may include splints/orthoses, activity modification and medication.
 Surgery may be required for patients who do not respond to conservative treatment.
 (See Wrist Surgery/Reconstruction.)